Kelleher signs new long-term contract at Liverpool

 What does the future hold?

-Kelleher has seen a loan move mooted for 2021-22, as experienced back-up keeper Adrian has also committed to a new 12-month deal.
+Kelleher has seen a loan move mooted for 2021-22, as experienced back-up keeper Adrian has also committed to a new 12-month deal, but it is more likely he will be the club's main deputy for Alisson.

 He spent more time on the treatment table last season than he would have liked, but Champions League and Premier League debuts were taken in - with clean sheets picked up on both of those outings.